cepthomas/SbotPdb/README.md

 It's mostly hacked from [remote-db](https://github.com/ionelmc/python-remote-pdb) with some bits of rpdb.py and pdbx.py.

 Built for ST4 on Windows and Linux.
+SbotPdbClient is Windows only.

 ## Features